 Airbus is seeing better than expected fuel-burn savings during initial flight trials of its A320 winglet upgrade.
 The lift devices, which Airbus calls Sharklets, are supposed to replace wing-tip fences on A320s starting this year and on all NEO (new engine option) narrowbodies when they enter service starting in 2015.
 Flight testing of a modified A320 (MSN1) began in late 2011 with the first A320 equipped with the devices as a forward fit (MSN5098) completing its first flight in April. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "A320 Winglet May Beat Fuel Savings Target".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "A320 Winglet May Beat Fuel Savings Target".